 Introductory Winter Climbing Courses

 I've got a 2 day Winter Climbing Courses scheduled for March 2019.
-This course is designed as an introduction to winter climbing, and we'll aim to get climbs to grade II or grade III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
+This course is designed as an introduction to winter climbing, and we'll aim to get climbs of up to grade III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
 We'll aim to cover some of the basic skills you'll need to learn climbing safely on snow, pure water ice, and winter "mixed" conditions, although this may depend quite heavily on the weather and conditions we get given!.

-Each course will be kept very flexible to adapt to the needs of the clients who book.
+The course will be kept very flexible to adapt to the needs of the clients who book.
 To some extent we will also have to adapt to the Scottish weather and snow conditions, which can be unpredictable.

 Apart from suitable winter boots and personal clothing, we can provide all equipment necessary such as ice-axes, harnesses, crampons and helmets.

 DATES & PRICES ARE LISTED BELOW, OR CLICK ON THE LINK.

 Climbing up to the aircraft wreckage in Fuselage Gully on Beinn Eighe, Torridon, Scotland.